The DeanBeat: How to have peace of mind in the face of multiple crises

 This week started out as difficult as any that I can remember in games, and it ended with a reminder of why we’re in this business.

-The accusations of sexual harassment exploded after prominent video game writer Chris Avellone was accused of harassing women in the industry.
+The accusations of sexual harassment exploded after women in the industry called out prominent video game writer Chris Avellone.
 Within a couple of days, he lost two major writing jobs for Gato Salvaje’s The Waylanders role-playing game and Techland’s Dying Light 2.
 The quick action inspired other survivors of abuse and harassment — mostly women — to come forward.

 More than 268 stories are listed on a Medium post about the allegations.
 It has affected all parts of the industry: game developers, marketers, publicists, influencers, game journalists, livestreamers, and companies big (Ubisoft) and small.
 Many names are familiar.
 Two people that I consider friends have been accused, though I have no personal knowledge of what happened in their cases.